-General recommendations for the 2022/2023 king scallop fishery based on the survey data analysis produced here therefore include:
+General recommendations for the 2023/2024 king scallop fishery based on the survey data analysis produced here therefore include:

-- The ICES Category 3 approach indicates a potential to increase the TAC by 20%.
-Catch rates, various management measures, including the use of a DCL to ensure the TAC lasts throughout the season, and various logistical issues as a result of BREXIT and Coronavirus may have contributed to the under achievement of the TAC in recent seasons (2020, 2021 and 2022). - A precautionary management approach should be considered in particular due to the decline in post-recruit abundance indices in both surveys despite only 73% of the TAC being achieved. - An initial starting TAC based on a 20% increase of actual landings (TAC = 1790 t) is advised. - Flexibility of decrease or increase of the TAC during the fishing season based on fisheriesdependent data (i.e. Daily Catch Return Forms), which is collected in near real-time during the season combined with industry feedback on market conditions. - Consideration of restricted access and additional management measures within the highdensity fishing area at Bradda. - Consideration of temporary closed areas implemented to protect any high densities of recruits identified in the survey.
-For 2022 survey cells within TAR and BRA had the highest densities of recruits in the industry surveys and closures in these areas should be considered. - Monitoring of LPUE and fishing intensity (swept area) should also be undertaken in managed areas to try and ensure overfishing of these spatially discrete areas does not occur.
-Metrics illustrating the relationship between different levels of LPUE and fishing intensity with consideration of possible impacts on the stock are under development and will continue to be examined in order to develop future threshold values for use in management. - Monthly reviews of the TAC and fishery with consideration of LPUE and fishing intensity within each fishing ground (including combined fishing intensity of king and queen scallop activity).
+- A precautionary management approach should be considered in line with the long-term management plan for this fishery and to promote continued stock improvements. - An initial starting TAC based on a 20% increase of actual landings (TAC = 2179 t) is advised.
+This approach (i.e. basing uplift relative to actual landings rather than to previous TAC) is in line with ICES recommendations.
+However, it should be noted that under achievement of the TAC in recent seasons (2020, 2021, 2022 and 2023) may be a consequence, not simply of stock status, but also of various management measures, including the use of a DCL to ensure the TAC lasts throughout the season, and various logistical issues as a result of BREXIT and Coronavirus.
+For these reasons in-season review of TAC, taking into account multiple relevant factors, is recommended. - Flexibility of decrease or increase of the TAC during the fishing season based on fisheriesdependent data (i.e. Daily Catch Return Forms), which is collected in near real-time during the season combined with industry feedback on market conditions. - Consideration of restricted access and additional management measures within the highdensity fishing areas at Bradda, Targets and East of Douglas. - Consideration of temporary closed areas implemented to protect any high densities of recruits identified in the survey.
+For 2023 survey cells within TAR and EDG had the highest densities of recruits in the industry surveys and closures in these areas should be considered. - Monitoring of LPUE and fishing intensity (swept area) should also be undertaken in managed areas to try and ensure overfishing of these spatially discrete areas does not occur.
+Metrics illustrating the relationship between different levels of LPUE and fishing intensity with consideration of possible impacts on the stock are under development and will continue to be examined in order to develop future threshold values for use in management.

+• Monthly reviews of the TAC and fishery with consideration of LPUE and fishing intensity within each fishing ground should include combined fishing intensity of king and queen scallop activity (see consideration of this point below).